Security Policy - Responsible Disclosure

 We use the following severity levels based on CVSS v3.1 scoring:

-Severity Levels Severity Range Examples
+Severity Severity Range Examples

 Critical 9.0-10.0 Remote code execution on critical systems, Full system compromise, Mass data exposure